TymekDev/repos.nvim/README.md

 })
 ```

+Notes:
-Note: multiple `callbacks` can be executed for a single repository.
+  - Multiple `callbacks` can be executed for a single repository
+  - `callbacks` will run only in a git worktree, i.e. not in the root of a bare repo

 ### Example
 ```lua